papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 I am not particularly interested in cloning other apps or websites at this point in my development.
 Sometimes, I do a limited number of tutorials from effective online educators - but for the most part, I want to implent my own ideas when I spend time coding - for several reasons.

 For one thing, any work that I generate at this point in my journey, I want to be able to show potential employers.
-And I the idea of showiing an Instagram clone does not sound good to me.
-Ofcourse, it would be a worthwhile learning exercise - but I want something different than that with my limited time.
+And I the idea of showing an Instagram clone does not sound good to me.
+It would indeed be a worthwhile learning exercise - but I want something more than that with my limited time to work on projects.

 ## No Designers Around 😭

-And I am realizing that I just simply have to embrace it and simply do the best that I can.
+I am realizing that I just simply have to embrace it.
 Try as much as I can to develop my tastes and instincts for what works well visually.

 I have always considered the web a visual medium - closer to cinema, in it's use of various media, than writing on paper.

 Yet pieces of software are tools, right?
-It is about what the work can _do_.
+It is about what the software can _do_ and the problems it solves.

 It is a paradox, it seems.